noudess/docs-main/MySQL-and-ZLIB-Dependencies.md

 These dependencies are required for compiling in Visual Studio.
+You will need to match this version with the type of server you are compiling.

 **32-bit:** [x86] (http://eqemu.github.io/downloads/WindowsDependencies_x86.zip)